$Out(F_n)$-invariant probability measures on the space of $n$-generated marked groups: Model-theoretic aspects of -invariant ergodic measures on

-\begin{rem} Our interest in this result stems from the fact that all measures constructed in the previous section are concentrated on $\overline{\mathcal H}_n$ for appropriate $n\in \NN$.
-The proof of this fact is rather technical and is we do not provide it here.
-The main idea comes from the well-known observation that the ordinary wreath product $\ZZ {\rm \,wr\,}\ZZ$ is approximated by groups $\ZZ/k\ZZ {\rm \,wr\,}\ZZ$ as $k\to \infty$ and the latter groups are limits of hyperbolic groups obtained by ``truncating" the standard presentation (see, for example, Lemmas 3.1 and 3.2 in \cite{Osi01}).
+\begin{rem} It is well-known and easy to prove that $\mathcal H_n$ has no isolated points (see, for example, \cite{Osi21}).
+Our interest in Corollary~\ref{Cor:H} stems from the fact that all measures constructed in the previous section are supported on $\overline{\mathcal H}_n$ for appropriate $n\in \NN$.
+The proof of this fact is rather technical and we do not provide it here.
+The main idea generalizes the well-known observation that the ordinary wreath product $\ZZ {\rm \,wr\,}\ZZ$ can be approximated by groups $\ZZ/k\ZZ {\rm \,wr\,}\ZZ$ as $k\to \infty$, and the latter groups are limits of hyperbolic groups obtained by ``truncating" the standard presentation (see, for example, Lemmas 3.1 and 3.2 in \cite{Osi01}).
 Furthermore, the supports of our measures are ``very small" (in particular, proper) subsets of $\overline{\mathcal H}_n$.
 Corollary~\ref{Cor:H} shows that, in a certain sense, this is unavoidable. \end{rem}

 \begin{proof}[Proof of Corollary \ref{Cor:H}] We will need two auxiliary hyperbolic groups $H_1$ and $H_2$ defined as follows.
 Let

 It is straightforward to verify that the latter presentation satisfies the $C^\prime(1/6)$ condition and, therefore, $Q$ is hyperbolic.
 Furthermore, $Q$ is not virtually cyclic as it surjects on $\mathbb Z/2\mathbb Z\oplus \mathbb Z/2\mathbb Z$.
 Let $H_1$ is the following extension of $\ZZ/3\ZZ=\langle c\mid c^3=1\rangle$ by $Q$: